Financial Planning, Undergraduate Certificate

 Financial Planners help individuals plan their financial futures.
 A Financial Planner understands investments, taxes, estate planning issues and possesses excellent listening skills.
 Most Financial Planners work for themselves or work within small practices.
 This work pays well and is rewarding if you like to help people, set goals, develop and implement plans and celebrate the success of a goal met.

 It is important to obtain the Certified Financial Planner (CFP) designation if pursuing a career as a Financial Planner.
-The Finance major with a Financial Planning Certificate would provide the courses required to meet the CFP Board educational requirements, which allows students to take the rigorous CFP exam upon graduation.
+The Financial Planning Certificate would provide the courses required to meet the CFP Board educational requirements, which allows students to take the rigorous CFP exam upon completion.

 Beginning in Fall 2021, the Certificate in Financial Planning will be available Online.

 This certificate is available to individuals who have interest in a financial planning career.
-Although this certificate is not limited to majors within The W.A.
-Franke College of Business, those who seek the Certified Financial Planner (CFP) designation must declare Finance as their major to ensure they are enrolled in the necessary classes to fulfill the CFP Board educational requirements.
 Financial Planners have the opportunity for rewarding careers, both personally and financially.
-The courses in this program will give students a comprehensive understanding of the financial planning process which include topics such as taxes, estate, retirement and income planning, and ethical procedures.
+The courses in this program will give students a comprehensive understanding of the financial planning process which include topics such as taxes, estate, investment and retirement planning and ethical procedures.

 Career Tab Open

 Overview Tab Closed

 Availability Tab Closed

 - Registered Investment Advisory firms